Osteoporosis

 Inactivity.
 Not being active makes your bones lose strength and become thinner.
 Over time, thin bones may break.
 Women who aren't active are at a high risk for osteoporosis.

 Certain medicines.
 Some medicines, such as cortisone, increase bone loss.
 They also decrease bone growth.
-Ask your healthcare provider about any side effects of your medicines and how to prevent them.
+Ask your health care provider about any side effects of your medicines and how to prevent them.
+If you need to take a medicine that causes bone loss, consult with your provider to calculate the lowest possible dose that you can take to control your symptoms.
+Don't stop any treatment or change the dose of your medicines unless your provider says it’s safe to do so.

 Protein-rich or salty foods.
 Eaten in large amounts, these foods may deplete calcium.